tytydraco/yessleep/out/My_neighbors_dog_is_named_Satan_Theres_something_wrong_about_him.md

 Maybe I’m losing it from the lack of sleep.
 But I swear to God, when I look into his eyes, I see someone begging for help.

-It’s the same look I saw in the neighbor’s burning eyes when I burst through her door.
+It’s the same look I saw in the neighbor’s burning eyes when I [burst through her door.](https://www.reddit.com/u/Accomplished_Low7889/s/iA2TC80nax).